yedino/galaxy42/README.md

 Program can be given higher privileges on start in various ways, on Linux.

-* recommended way is to just start program and it will work thanks to setcap (part of our make, if you installed our scripts from ./install)
+* recommended way is to just start program and it will work thanks to setcap flags on the binary
+  * flags are set by our make (if you installed our scripts like cap-tool from ./install, this it the default)
+  * this will not work if curren mountpoint has mount flags like nosuid (then remount it, e.g. for Mint ecryptfs: mount -i ... -o remount,nosuid)
-* or else, if you do not have setcap, then just sudo the program with command as below
+* or else, if you do not have setcap, then just run the program via sudo - it will start as root
+  * it will drop root very soon, back to the user who started sudo
+  * it will also use the home of user who started the sudo (by default, see --home-enf to change)

 | Method name | You are user...         | ... and run command:              | If binary is setcap               | If binary is SUID           | Then config directory will be used | Then tuntap works?| Good idea?               |
 | ---         | ---                     | ---                               | ---                               | ---                         | ---                                | ---               | ---                      |